tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 We address the first goal by implementing a new fallback mechanism that directly calls TensorFlow kernels without going through Eager runtime first.
-We plan to address the second high level goal by trimming down dependencies, switching to more compact proto representation, etc..
+We plan to address the second high level goal by trimming down dependencies, switching to more compact proto representation, etc.

 ### Op Coverage Goals